hh15248/project-web4.0/README.md

 Clear the table for a new customer.

 ## Configure
-View the current resturant configuration for the shift.
+View the current restaurant configuration for the shift.

-Define the server names and number of each type of table to start a new shift with your restuarant setup.
+Define the server names and number of each type of table to start a new shift with your restaurant setup.

 ## Waitlist History
 View everyone who has been on the waitlist during/after the shift.